antarctica/lantern/README.md

 For example, the template used for Item pages is a view which inherits from the application layout and combines a number of includes to define a page structure with a fixed header and a series of tabs, each with their own content.

+### S3 static website

+Rendered templates and other static assets are hosted through an AWS S3 bucket with static website hosting enabled.
+Separate production and integration buckets are available to preview changes.
+[Terraform](#terraform) is used to define and provision these buckets.

+Rules within the BAS General Load Balancer, managed by IT, are used to reverse proxy content from these S3 static sites to appear as part of the production and testing current/legacy BAS Discovery Metadata System (DMS).

 ### ESRI web maps

 To display the spatial extent of Items, an ESRI web map is included in the page template for Items.
 This web map